 Rowing the Intercoastal Since 1999

 Great Bridge Crew is year-round rowing program open to area students, Grades 8-12.
 Our program is broken down by season with new rowers entering the program in the Summer and Winter transition periods.
-No previous rowing experience is required; however rowers are held to the highest standards of sportsmanship and student conduct.
+No previous rowing experience is required and rowers are held to the highest standards of sportsmanship and student conduct.

 Rowers are able to hone in on their skills through "composite crews" which allows competitors from various area schools to row in the same shell/event regardless of school or club affiliation.